nestjs/docs.nestjs.com/content/techniques/http-module.md

 #### Full example

-Since the return of `HttpService` is an Observable, we can use `rxjs` `firstValueFrom` or `lastValueFrom` to retrieve the data of the request in the form of a promise.
+Since the return value of the `HttpService` methods is an Observable, we can use `rxjs` - `firstValueFrom` or `lastValueFrom` to retrieve the data of the request in the form of a promise.

 ```typescript
 import { catchError, firstValueFrom } from 'rxjs';